Some things look great on paper but, despite the overwhelming logic of arguments in their favor, never seem to become mainstream.

 But, we're still waitiing for that 'peace & understanding' thing.
 And, see how far you get if you burst into Esperanto at the TSA security checkpoint at the airport.
 Peace & understanding, my ass.

 In the days of videotape, Beta was a technically superior format than VHS.
 But, people wanted long recording times and were too lazy to swap out tapes.
-The Mob had spoken: VHS prevailed; Beta died as a consumer recording format.
-(I still chuckle when I see The Simpsons episode where Homer patronizes VHS Village with the small type on its sign: "formerly The Beta Barn.")
+The mob had spoken: VHS prevailed; Beta died as a consumer recording format.
+(I still chuckle when I see that old Simpsons episode where Homer patronizes VHS Village with the small type on its sign: "formerly The Beta Barn.")

 There are the positive facts about diesel: